 PSUs also have efficiency ratings, similar to furnaces in homes.
 Never dip below about an 80% efficiency rating on your PSUs, as anything listed as less could come from unreputable sources.
 Moreover, a less-efficient PSU will result in energy loss and, as such, higher electrical use.
 The more efficient your PSU, the more expensive it will be, so try to find a happy medium between efficiency and price.

 Central Processing Units (CPUs)

-The CPU, as you probably know, is the intelligence behind everything your computer does.
-As such, having a low-quality CPU can cause what’s called a “bottleneck” if it’s not powerful enough for the rest of your computer.
-When a bottleneck happens, it means the other components in the computer are processing information faster than the CPU can handle it, and your CPU is likely struggling to keep up.
+The CPU, as you may know, is the intelligence behind everything your computer does.
+As such, a low-quality CPU can cause what’s called a “bottleneck” if it’s not powerful enough for the rest of your computer.
+When a bottleneck happens, it means the other components in the computer are processing information faster than the CPU can handle, and your CPU is likely struggling to keep up.

 Besides putting stress on the CPU, a bottleneck also leaves other components of your PC idling or waiting for instructions when they could be working.
 This equates to an instant performance loss.

 To prevent CPU bottlenecks from happening, make sure your CPU is powerful enough to keep up with the rest of your computer.
 When building a custom PC, you will want most of your components to be roughly of the same quality caliber.
 If you’re buying a luxury GPU, for example, plan to buy a premium CPU, as well, and so on.